RyanPerera/ciphercollector/README.md

  * Added pagination when searching
  * Refactored search tools

+ ### `10/12/2023`
+ * Overhaul of search functions, allowing for less strict searching by name, multi-select for other options

 ## Future Updates
  - [ ] Complete search functionality
  - [ ] Visual overhaul of login/profile functions